cdjohnk/sqltorest/README.md

 <code>java -jar wizbangapi.jar server wba_config.yml</code>

+The server should start and be ready to test.
+I recommend using Postman (https://www.getpostman.com/) for your API testing.
+You'll have two get methods available to retrieve either all users or individual users by id.
+You'll also have a post method available. if you post this JSON:

+<code>{"firstName":"John","lastName":"Smith"}</code>

+You'll add the person "John Smith" to the test H2 database instance created in the application's working directory.

 Once you have the example application configured and running against your LDAP directory, you can:

 1. Point the database configuration in wba_config.yml to your own database.